 MDAA was at Army Garrison Yongsan in Seoul, South Korea on Tuesday this week, the day of North Korea’s most successful intercontinental ballistic missile (ICBM) test to date.
-This ICBM test demonstrated and proved a capability to strike any part of the United States of America and a successful re-entry vehicle (RV) at ICBM speeds, that did not break up on re-entry into the atmosphere, and hit the ocean surface intact.
+This ICBM test demonstrated and proved a capability to strike any part of the United States of America.
+The re-entry vehicle (RV) did break up during re-entry into the atmosphere and did not hit the ocean surface intact.
 Further, a new North Korean manufactured Transportable Erector Launcher (TEL) was used as the transporter and erector for the two-stage liquid-fueled ballistic missile that had ample room in the RV to carry the thermonuclear weapon tested two months ago by North Korea.
 The new North Korean ICBM, called the Hwasong-15 similar to the old U.S. Titan missile from the 1960s flew for about 54 minutes, reached an altitude of approximately 4,800km (2,983 miles), and travelled 960km (597 miles) in its lofted launch that did not cross over any country, but landed in the Sea of Japan, within Japan’s exclusive economic zone.

 A video released by North Korea showed preparations and the launch of the Hwasong-15 ICBM, with Kim Jong-un – North Korea’s Supreme Leader – in attendance and observing.

 “It went higher, frankly, than any previous shot they’ve taken.
 It’s a research and development effort on their part to continue building missiles that can threaten everywhere in the world, basically.”
 Stated Secretary of Defense, James Mattis